 - the total necessary medical expenses you incurred because of the accident must exceed $2,500, or

 - you must have suffered "serious and permanent disfigurement or disability" lasting more than 60 days.

 If you have been in an accident in North Dakota, your first step is to contact your own insurance company to begin receiving payment for your medical treatment.
 If you are seriously injured according to the statutory definition and/or your medical expenses exceed $2,500, then you may be able to pursue compensation from the other driver -- again, that means filing a liability claim against the other driver's insurance policy, or even filing a personal injury lawsuit.

 Keep in mind that the no-fault rules only apply to personal injury; if you have suffered property damage as a result of the accident, you'll be able to pursue compensation from the at-fault driver.

-For more information on no-fault systems, see No-Fault Car Insurance and State Laws: The Basics.
+For more information on no-fault systems, see our No-Fault Car Insurance topic.